-The Deerfield Beach Ocean Rescue Department is comprised of one Captain, two Lieutenants, two Lifeguard Specialists, 13 full-time lifeguards, and 20 part-time guards.
-All Deerfield Beach personnel are American Red Cross certified in lifeguard training and cardiopulmonary resuscitation.
-We also have five automated external defibrillators, one All Terrain Vehicle (ATV), one Yamaha VX water vehicle with a rescue sled, one Zodiac boat, and eleven hand-held radios that are linked directly to the Broward County Sheriffs Office (BSO) and Deerfield Beach Fire Rescue.
+The Deerfield Beach Ocean Rescue Department is comprised of one Chief, two Lieutenants, three Lifeguard Specialists, 14 full-time lifeguards, and 30 part-time guards.
+All Deerfield Beach personnel are American Red Cross and American Heart Association certified in lifeguard training and cardiopulmonary resuscitation.
+We also have ten automated external defibrillators, one All Terrain Vehicle (ATV), two Yamaha VX water vehicles with rescue sleds, one Zodiac boat, and eleven hand-held radios that are linked directly to the Broward County Sheriffs Office (BSO) and Deerfield Beach Fire Rescue.
 We want our guests to feel and know they are safe at all times on our beach.

 Our Ocean Rescue team is also certified by the United States Lifesaving Association.
 We are designated as an open water agency that has demonstrated a commitment to public safety in an open water environment.

 Ocean Rescue is headquartered at 71 Ocean Way (SE 21st Ave.), on the 2nd Floor of the Fire Station.
 Guests can contact us for beach conditions by calling the following number (954) 480-4413.
 You can also check the home page of the Deerfield Beach website for a weather condition update.